 Family screening can help find patients earlier in their disease course.

-A Sanofi Genzyme Patient Education Liaison can help patients create their Medical Family Tree.
+A Sanofi Patient Education Liaison can help patients create their Medical Family Tree.
 The liaison can also help patients better understand the testing, genetic counseling, and disease management options available for them and their families.

 Fabry disease is inherited.
 Consequently it is common for people who have been diagnosed to have family members who are also affected by the disease.
 Finding other affected members in a patient's family is important because the long-term consequences for them can be serious.
 The sooner family members at risk for Fabry disease are identified, the sooner they can explore disease management options.